godmoves/DeeperStack/readme.md

 The workflow should be:

 ```
-River > Turn > Flop > Preflop aux
+River -> Turn -> Flop -> Preflop aux
 ```

 Preflop aux is already included, so you won't need to train it if you want.

-In the future, if you want to train your neuronal network with more poker situations, you will have to generate again preflop, flop and turn samples.
+In the future, if you want to train your neural network with more poker situations, you will have to generate again preflop, flop and turn samples.
 This is because turn poker situations depends on river model (and the same for flop because depends on turn model...).

 ## Abstraction actions